-4. No development shall commence until a Tree Planting Plan and maintenance programme has been submitted to and approved by the planning authority.
+- 3. No trees other than those identified in the Proposal document shall be cut down, uprooted, topped, lopped (including roots) or wilfully damaged in any way, without the prior written permission of the planning authority. - Reason To ensure the protection of retained trees during construction and thereafter. - 4.
+No development shall commence until a Tree Planting Plan and maintenance programme, to specifically include the replacement of the single mature birch (identified as being removed on the submitted plans) by three trees, has been submitted to and approved by the planning authority.
 The Tree Planting Plan shall be implemented in full during the first planting season following commencement of development or as otherwise agreed in writing by the planning authority.

-Reason -In the interests of amenity
+Reason - In the interests of amenity

-5. No development shall commence until a detailed drawing identifying the areas to be used for storage of materials or machinery has been submitted to and approved by the planning authority.

-Reason -To ensure the protection of retained trees throughout the construction period.
+- 5. No development shall commence until a detailed drawing identifying the areas to be used for storage of materials or machinery has been submitted to and approved by the planning authority. - Reason To ensure the protection of retained trees throughout the construction period.